lnjiejie/Product_consolidater/README.md

 1. `input/` - All the csv files that contains information of products in both companies.
 2. `output/' - Contains the output result (csv) after running the app.
 3. `src/` - All the js written for running the app.
-4. `src/services` - Code for reading product data from the csv files
+4. `src/services` - Code for reading product data from the csv files.
-5. `src/utils` - Utils to use
+5. `src/utils` - Utils to use.

 ## 3. Environment set up and how to run
-1. Need to install latest node js either from command line or [nodejs.org](https://nodejs.org/en/download/) website
+1. Need to install latest node js either from command line or [nodejs.org](https://nodejs.org/en/download/) website.
-2. Run `npm install` in the root (after successfully installation, there should be node_modules folder created with installed npm packages)
+2. Run `npm install` in the root (after successfully installation, there should be node_modules folder created with installed npm packages).
 3. Run `npm run start` to run the app.
-Successful run should promp output in the console and also generate a new `result.csv` in `output`
+Successful run should promp output in the console and also generate a new `result.csv` in `output`.
 4. Run `npm test` to see the unit testing result from Jest.

-## Business requirement
+## 4. Business requirement
 - Company A and B could have conflicting product codes (`SKUs`).
 - Product codes might be same, but they are different products.
 - Product codes are different, but they are same product.